 What is Physiotherapy?

 Physiotherapy helps improve your quality of life by reducing pain and joint stiffness, improving strength, helping to recover from injury or surgery and preventing future injuries.
-Physiotherapy treatment involves hands on techniques such as massage, joint mobilisations, trigger point release, acupuncture and dry needling as well as prescribing exercise programmes.
+Physiotherapy treatment vary and may involve hands on techniques such as soft tissue release, joint mobilisations, trigger point release, cold laser, acupuncture or dry needling as well as prescribing exercise programmes.

 What is women's health physiotherapy?